canalplus/rx-player/doc/api/player_options.md

 This is a ceil value for the initial video bitrate chosen.

-That is, the first video representation chosen will be:
+That is, the first video [Representation](../terms.md#representation) chosen will be:

   - inferior to this value.